 "I miss her too, Sakura‐san, but why did you call me here?"
 Mami asked, interrupting the girl's reverie.
 "It can't have just been to reminisce.
 Not if you asked me to visit off‐the‐record.
 That means it's MSY business."

 Kyouko shook herself out of her reverie, and looked at Mami from the corner of the eye.

-"Everyone calls it the union, Mami," she reproached, tossing her nearly-completely consumed apple core in the garbage.
+"You mean the Union?" she teased, tossing her nearly‐completely consumed apple core in the garbage.